1980 Mr. Olympia

 The 1980 Mr. Olympia contest was an IFBB professional bodybuilding competition held on October 4, 1980, at the Sydney Opera House in Sydney, Australia.
+For the first time since 1973, there was only a single weight class, with the lightweight division being abolished.
+This continues to the present day.

 The event was one of the most debated competitions in bodybuilding history.

 While training for his acting role in the 1982 film Conan the Barbarian, Arnold Schwarzenegger stunned the bodybuilding world by unexpectedly coming out of retirement and entering the Mr. Olympia contest one day prior to the event and after having trained for only eight weeks prior.
 When asked about his decision to enter the competition, Arnold said "we're going to start shooting the first few scenes (of Conan) in October, and so I really wanted to be muscular because the idea was that Conan was a very muscular, heroic looking guy, and that I should be in top shape... the closer I came to this competition more people started speculating on the idea that I would be competing and the more I started thinking about the possibility.
 And so around 3 weeks or 2 weeks ago I decided, well, I think it would be a kind of an interesting challenge to do something in 8 weeks that most of the guys do, preparing a year or two years in advance."

 Frank Zane, the defending three-time Mr. Olympia champion, entered the contest after recovering from a life-threatening injury.

 Although Zane had completely recovered and had retained his definition, much of his muscular size from the year before was missing.

 Other favorites at the competition, including Mike Mentzer, Chris Dickerson, and Boyer Coe, were in excellent condition making the 1980 event one of the most competitive Mr. Olympia contests.

 After the final judging, Arnold was declared the winner.
 The decision was criticized by competitors and attendees, because Arnold lacked his usual size and muscular definition.
 Many audience members booed as the results were announced.
-After accepting the runner-up position, Dickerson jumped off stage yelling "I can’t believe it!".
+After accepting the runner-up position, Dickerson jumped off stage yelling "I can't believe it!".
 Although Coe and Mentzer were tied for fourth in scoring, Mentzer was given the fifth place award.
 Mentzer was outspoken in his belief that he was the victim of politics and conspiracy.
-Zane reportedly threw his trophy against the wall backstage.
+Zane reportedly threw his trophy against the wall backstage, though Zane himself claimed he had dropped it.
 During his acceptance speech, Arnold acknowledged how close the decision was, saying "I have to be very honest, that this was the highest level of competition that I have ever faced in any competition in my life".